Air Fryer Arancini – Easy Italian Mozzarella Rice Balls

 1. Stir to combine well

-1. Spoon approximately 2 Tbsp of the mixture into your hand
+1. Spoon approximately 2 Tbsp of the rice mixture into your hand

 1. Insert a mozzarella cube into the center of the rice pile